-Chief Coughlin, a 10-year member of the department, has served as Interim Chief since December 2011 following the retirement of former Chief Leonardo Garcia.
+Chief Coughlin has served as Fire Chief since February 2012 following the retirement of former Chief Leonardo Garcia.

 Chief Coughlin joined the Midland department in 2002 as a Fire Inspector and was appointed Fire Marshal in 2006.
 He is a State of Michigan-licensed Fire Inspector I, holds State certifications as a Fire Fighter I and II and Fire Officers I, II, and III, and is certified as a fire instructor.
 Coughlin has completed extensive coursework in fire investigation and is a plans examiner.

 He also is a Michigan State Police unified incident command instructor, an aircraft firefighting / rescue instructor, and a Michigan Emergency Medical Technician (EMT).

 “After a thorough interview process we determined that Chris’ background and abilities make him best suited for the job,” said City Manager Jon Lynch.
 “He and the Fire Department continue to work hard to protect our citizens.”